ComputerLars/The-Syntheticist-Papers/README.md

 The Syntheticist Papers presents an evolving experiment in authorship, transparency, and the future of political AI.
 We welcome any thoughts, critiques, and contributions.
 Let this repository be as dynamic and speculative as the summit it frames!

 / Incitatus

+## Funding
+We would like to exclaim a shout-out to all the participants in the Summit, including Emma Bexell, Samee Haapa, Assem Hendawi, Floor Kist, Katerina Kokkinos-Kennedy, Benjamin Asger Krog Møller, Michihito Matsuda, Mostafa El Baroody, Mandus Ridefelt, Asker Bryld Staunæs, and Piotr Wyrzykowski.

+Our deepest gratitude also goes to the many curators, colleagues, and supervisors at Kunsthal Aarhus, Aarhus University, and King’s College London for their ongoing support and collaboration.

+We would also like to express our sincere appreciation to the following foundations for their generous funding of the Summit: the Augustinus Foundation, the Hede Nielsen Foundation, the Ny Carlsberg Foundation, Statens Kunstfond, and particularly the Novo Nordisk Foundation, whose contribution made this event possible.